It was here that the romance of my life began.Theodore Roosevelt

 The Cottonwood Campground is the only camping option that accepts reservations.
 It is open year-round.
 Half of its sites are reservable on the official NPS campground reservation site, while the other half are first-come first-served.
 Cottonwood is a primitive campground.
 No hookups, though running water (flush toilets, sinks, and spigots) is available in the summer.

 Also open year-round (though like Cottonwood, running water is off in the winter season), Juniper is entirely first-come first-served.
-It never hurts to arrive as early as possible to have your pick of the sites (especially if you have a large RV, which obviously limits the number of sites you’ll fit into).
+It never hurts to arrive as early as possible to have your pick of the sites.
+This is especially true if you have a large RV, which obviously limits the number of sites you’ll fit into.
 Still Juniper rarely fills, and is overall quieter than the bustling Cottonwood.
 In fact, there may be more bison hanging out in the campground than people!
 There are typically only Ranger Programs on the weekends, but this may change in the future.
 No hookups.
 Juniper does have a dump station!
 There are no fire pits, but there are raised grates you can use!

-There are often fire restrictions in the dry Badlands of Theodore Roosevelt National park, which are always strictest for backcountry campers.
+Check for fire restrictions in the dry badlands—these types of rules are always strictest for backcountry campers.
 Check with a Ranger before planning to use your camp stove in the backcountry!

 Pro-Tip: If you’re not about that camping life (I still love you), there are hotels in Medora and Watford City.
 The ones in Medora are a lot nicer and geared towards tourists.
 The best by far (though by no means budget accommodation) is the old West style Rough Rider Hotel, whose historic rooms hosted Roosevelt himself over 100 years ago.